Diamond Head State Monument

 NO PETS ARE ALLOWED IN THE PARK EXCEPT SERVICE ANIMALS.

-The hiking trail to the summit is very steep and uneven in some areas.
+The park facilities on the crater floor of Diamond Head are fully accessible to those with disabilities.
+The hiking trail to the summit is not ADA accessible, it is very steep and uneven in some areas.
 The last 1/10 of a mile is all stairs and especially steep.
-The site is accessible to those with disabilities near the visitor booth.
 Allow 1.5 to 2 hours for your hike.
 Wear good walking shoes, bring water, and wear a hat and sunscreen.

 Diamond Head Interpretive Kiosk & Gift Shop